-Abstracts Submission 2017
+Abstracts Submission 2019

-Abstracts for Oral and Multiformat Poster presentations
+Abstracts for Oral and Poster presentations

 Oral presentations will be 10-minutes duration followed by 5-minutes question time.

-- printed in a booklet
+- printed in the Symposium booklet

 - presented in Poster Snapshot sessions, where authors present 1-minute oral highlights of the work delivered in conjunction with a single PowerPoint slide (no animations).
-Poster Snapshot places are limited, but it is anticipated most poster presenters will be offered a Snapshot session.

 General Abstract requirements